pavelrevak/rt_soldering_pen/doc/MANUAL.md

   - `NO RT TIP` - RT TIP is not attached (or TIP has broken temperature sensor)
   - `STANDBY` - standby mode (no heating), if blink: temperature is over 50°C
   - `IDLE` -  if during heating is not detected any work, after 5 sec is shown this message and after 30 sec is set standby mode
+  - `OVERHEAT` - temperature of the TIP is higher than 500°C. (this can hapened due an error) if high temperature is detected, immediatelly is put into standby.
   - `BROKEN RT TIP!` - TIP has broken heating element (heating element resistance is more than 100 Ohm)
   - `SHORTED RT TIP!` - TIP has shorted heating element (heating element resistance is lower than 0.5 Ohm)
 - actual heating power